the EASEL® methodology

 What is EASEL®?

-We want to work together with our clients to build safe communities, workplaces, families, and relationships—spaces where everyone can genuinely do their best, while also growing, learning, stumbling, succeeding, thriving, and staying well, even in the midst of challenges.
-As Harry Stack Sullivan put it, intimacy arises when another person’s needs become as important to me as my own.
+We want to work together with our clients to build safe communities, workplaces, families, and relationshipswith our clients to build safe communities, workplaces, families, and relationships where everyone can do their best, grow, learn, stumble, succeed, thrive, and stay well, even in the midst of challenges.
+True connection, sense of belonging, and intimacy require that another person’s needs are as important to me as my own.
 True connection begins with mutual respect and goodwill.

-EASEL’s theoretical foundation is integrative and interdisciplinary.
-Our approach is grounded in both solid theory and hands-on experience, weaving together core elements of evidence-based guidance, education, coaching, adventure pedagogy and experiential learning, and therapeutic approaches.
-These are further supported by findings from social neurosciences and related fields.
-For the sake of simplicity, we call our integrative, interdisciplinary method EASEL®.
+Our approach is grounded in both solid theory and hands-on experience, weaving together core elements of evidence-based guidance, education, coaching, adventure pedagogy, experiential learning, and therapeutic approaches.
+These are further supported by findings from social neuroscience and related fields.

 The principles of EASEL’s facilitation